-These kid friendly spinach recipes will tempt even the pickiest eater!
+These spinach recipes for kids will tempt even the pickiest eater!
 You’ll be able to serve the green vegetable without the stress.
-Spinach can be one of the most difficult to get kids to eat because of the bright green color.
 With recipes like spinach smoothies, muffins, and even brownies, your kids won’t have any complaints while eating their new favorite vegetable.

 Now that I think of it, he actually kind of looked like Popeye, too!

 He was not a good cook (sorry, Grandpa) but one of his “famous” for better or worse recipes was his vegetable lasagna, which included every frozen vegetable under the sun.

 He used a few different bags of frozen veggies including some medley thing with lima beans, which he convinced my brother and me that if we ate them, our eyes would be glow in the dark.

 I don’t know, guys, my family is weird.